fredemmott/cpp-remapper/README.md

 1. Download the vJoy SDK - the version must exactly match the version of vJoy you're using.
 As of 2020-12-18, the most recent version appears to be available from https://github.com/njz3/vJoy/
-2. Extract it to the source directory so you have an `SDK/` subdirectory
+2. Extract it to the `third-party/vJoy` directory so you have an `third-party/vJoy/SDK/` subdirectory
-3. Copy the `vJoyInterface.dll` from the SDK directory to the repo root directory
+3. Copy the `vJoyInterface.dll` from the SDK directory to the `bin/` subdirectory
 4. Install Visual Studio 2019 or newer
 5. Open a terminal
 6. `./build.ps1 example.cpp`
-7. Run `example.exe`; run as administrator for HidHide support.
+7. Run `bin/example.exe`
-   - If you're in powershell: `Start-Process -Verb runas example.exe`

 # How do I use this with another device?